cb-geo/2d-lbm-dem/CONTRIBUTING.md

 # Contributing guidelines

-Contributing to CB-Geo LBM-DEM will require a signed copy of the Contributor License Agreement (CLA).
-The CLA is an adapted version of the Harmony Contributor Agreement.
+Contributing to CB-Geo LBM-DEM will require you to electronically signed a copy of the Contributor License Agreement (CLA).

 Signing a contributor agreement is necessary for many reasons.
 For an overview, see [http://oss-watch.ac.uk/resources/cla](http://oss-watch.ac.uk/resources/cla).

-You can download the CLA from the repo at [https://github.com/cb-geo/2d-lbm-dem/tree/develop/cla](https://github.com/cb-geo/2d-lbm-dem/tree/develop/cla).
+You can view the CLA at [https://gist.github.com/cbgeo/7a8541e1d51f131be1d4b7444340dff1](https://gist.github.com/cbgeo/7a8541e1d51f131be1d4b7444340dff1).

-Please send a signed copy to us via email to [cla@cb-geo.com](mailto:cla@cb-geo.com).

-After we have received your agreement, we will approve your GitHub account to make contributions.
-GitHub merge requests are the only acceptable facility for code submission.
+After we have signed the Copyright License Agreement via [https://cla-assistant.io/](https://cla-assistant.io/), we will approve your GitHub account to make contributions.
+GitHub pull requests are the only acceptable facility for code submission.
 Please do not send patches by email.

 Thank you for contributing!

 ## Git Commit Messages